 Emily K. Murphy

-Genetic improvement of willows for biomass and environmental applications
+Genetic improvement of Canadian Salix spp. for biomass production

 Willows (Salix spp.) are of great ecological importance in the Northern hemisphere from Arctic to sub-tropical regions and inhabit ecosystems ranging from mountainous to coastal wetlands.
 This significant variation and plasticity make willows an attractive species for a wide array of biological-based environmental solutions.
 Research examining this variation is assessed annually in field trials, but subjective trait scoring and ploidy barriers to interspecific species crosses have slowed breeding advancements.